ashes999/todo-cycle/README.md

 - One click to enter tasks, complete them, and prioritize them
 - Data based statistics on how much you expect to be able to do per cycle

+# Dev Environment Setup

+- Run `npm install` from the `TodoCycle.WebMvc` directory
+- Change the connection string in `TodoCycle.WebMvc\web.config` to use a local database
+- Run the website.
+Register as a new user (this will call down to the database).

 # Design Notes

 Designed as a Web-API based ASP.NET MVC application.
 Each major area (eg. todo lists, backlog <=> sprint planning) are single-page applications in Angular.